th7mo/th7mo.com/git-commit.md

 > For more safety use the `--no-commit` flag.
 > It allows for reviewing the reverted changes before the commit is made.
 > To abort the revert execute `git revert --abort`

+## See also

+A [Medium article](https://medium.com/neudesic-innovation/conventional-commits-a-better-way-78d6785c2e08) that explains the most common commit prefixes.